Anglo-Japanese Alliance: 1911 Revision

-Although the "second" alliance in 1905 was meant to last a decade, the alliance was renewed earlier in 1911.
-Over those six years, great power politics had substantially changed, following the Anglo-Russian entente of 1907 settling the Russo-British Great Game; continuing Japanese negotiations in the wake of the Russo-Japanese War, including a 1907 partitioning of Manchuria with Russia; as well as increasing British-American rapprochement and the UK's growing rivalry with the German Empire.
-In this context, Japan and Britain augmented a "third" Anglo-Japanese alliance to reassure each other of their interests.
-Komura Jutarō and later Prime Minister Katō Takaaki were major organizers during the 1911 revision.
+Great power politics substantially changed following the Anglo-Russian entente of 1907, which settled the Russo-British Great Game; continued Japanese negotiations in the wake of the Russo-Japanese War, including a 1907 partitioning of Manchuria with Russia; and the UK's growing rivalry with the German Empire.

+With the increasing Japanese and the US influence not only in the Pacific but also in global politics in this context, Britain negotiated a "third" Anglo-Japanese alliance to carefully remove the United States from the possible 'adversary' in the agreement (ARTICLE 4), and Japan agreed in return for restoring Japan's tariff autonomy.
+Komura Jutarō and later Prime Minister Katō Takaaki were major negotiators during this 1911 revision.